 - Any additional costs associated with the job.

-It is important to keep in mind the scope and complexity of the job when calculating the costs and deciding how to estimate electrical work.
+Drawing from experience, it’s important to keep in mind the scope and complexity of the job when recommending the costs and deciding how to estimate electrical work.

 Take, for example, the task of installing a light fixture.
-This type of work will have wildly different costs and labor requirements than, let’s say, the electrical wiring of a house.
+Assessing this type of work will be wildly different in terms of costs and labor when compared to evaluating existing wiring and electrical systems, for example.

 How do you estimate electrical wiring for a house?